TomaszRewak/BMCP/README.md

     	.with<BMCP_GA::NewPopulation>(); });
 ga.start();
 ```
-New components can be created be inheriting ```Component``` class.
+New components can be created by inheriting ```Component``` class.
 Components are used in a pipeline to transform one population into another.

 # BMCP
 The main component here is ```Greedy``` class that enables user to compute a coloring based on a graph definition and a vector containing an order of colors assigning.